dillibabukadati/angular13-tailwind-starter/README.md

-# Angular13TailwindStarter
+# Tailwind Starter for Angular 13

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
+This is a simple plain Angular 13 (V13.1.2) starter with Tailwind Css included.
+Follow the below instructions for development and deployment.

 ## Development server